 Benefit and contribution provisions are administered in accordance with chapter 54-52 of the North Dakota Century Code.
 This state statute requires that 7% of the participants annual covered salary be contributed to the plan by either the employee or by the employer under a "salary reduction" agreement.
-The City had agreed to pay 100% of the member assessments in lieu of a salary increase.
 The City is required to contribute 7.12% of each participant's salary as the employer's share.
 The City is required to contribute 1.14% of each participating covered wage to a prefunded retiree health insurance program.
 The required contributions are determined using an entry age normal actuarial funding method and are included in state statute.
 The North Dakota Retirement Board was created by the State Legislature and is the governing authority of PERS.
-The City's contributions to PERS for the fiscal years ending December 31, 2018, 2017, and 2016 were \$5,976, \$5,756, and \$5,670, respectively, equal to the required contributions for the year.
+The City's contributions to PERS for the fiscal years ending December 31, 2020, 2019, and 2018 were \$13,897, \$13,624, and \$14,011, respectively, equal to the required contributions for the year.